Finite-size effects in the dependency networks of free and open-source software: Introduction

-Carrying along these very lines, the present work affirms the existence of Zipf's law as a universal feature underlying the {\it FOSS} network.
-Both the networks of incoming and outgoing links have been seen to follow Zipf's law.
-However, it has also been realised that simple power-law properties do not suffice to provide a complete global model for directed networks.
-There is a general appreciation that for any system with a finite size, the power-law trend is not manifested indefinitely~\cite{barstan, manstan, nsw}, and in the context of the {\it FOSS} network, this is a matter that is recognised as one worthy of a more thorough investigation~\cite{mssk}.
-Deviations from the power-law trend appear for both the profusely linked and the sparsely linked nodes.
-The former case corresponds to the distribution of a disproportionately high number of links connected to a very few special nodes --- the so-called ``hubs" (alternatively termed as rich nodes or top nodes), making the importance of these nodes, a self-evident fact.
-The particular properties of all these outlying nodes, as well as any distinguishing characteristic of the two directed networks can only be found by modelling the finite-size effects (equivalently the saturation properties) in the respective networks , and to study how these effects are related to the underlying semantic structure in the network.
-These are the principal objectives of this paper.
+Our work affirms the existence of Zipf's law as a universal feature underlying the {\it FOSS} network.
+Here, in fact, both the networks of incoming and outgoing links follow Zipf's law.
+However, simple power-law properties do not suffice to provide a complete global model for directed networks.
+For any system with a finite size, the power-law trend is not manifested indefinitely~\cite{barstan,nsw}, and for a {\it FOSS} network, this matter awaits a thorough investigation~\cite{mssk}.
+Deviations from the power-law trend appear for both the profusely-linked and the sparsely-linked nodes.
+The former case corresponds to the distribution of a disproportionately high number of links connected to a very few important nodes (the so-called ``hubs" or rich nodes or top nodes).
+The particular properties of all these outlying nodes, as well as any distinguishing characteristic of the two directed networks, can only be known by studying the finite-size effects (equivalently the saturation properties) in the respective networks~\cite{nnrjphys}, and by understanding how these effects are related to the semantic structure in the network.
+These are the principal objects of our investigation.